jcatrysse/jira2redmine_migration/README.md

    `issues_extracted_at` column so reruns automatically resume after failures while untouched projects continue to flow through the pipeline.
 Each request still walks the Jira search API in configurable batches (default 100 issues per page) and asks for `fields=*all` so every standard and custom field is preserved in `staging_jira_issues.raw_payload`.
-The script captures frequently used attributes (project, issue type, status, reporter/assignee, due dates, time tracking metrics) as dedicated columns, stores the full ADF description, and normalises timestamps for later transforms.
-Attachment metadata is persisted in `staging_jira_attachments` together with an association hint (`ISSUE` when the timestamp falls within a minute of the issue creation, otherwise `JOURNAL`).
+The script captures frequently used attributes (project, issue type, status, reporter/assignee, due dates, time tracking metrics) as dedicated columns, stores both the raw ADF and Jira-rendered HTML description, and normalises timestamps for later transforms.
+Attachment metadata (ID, filename, size, MIME type, author, and timestamps) is persisted in `staging_jira_attachments` together with an association hint (`ISSUE` when the timestamp falls within a minute of the issue creation, otherwise `JOURNAL`).
 No binaries are moved during this phase; `10_migrate_attachments.php` consumes the metadata to download the